mfrancza/jwt-revocation-manager/README.md

 Currently, there is no official client library or user interface, but a postman collection documenting the API is included in the postman directory.

+### Authorization

+The API uses JWT access tokens for authorization.
+To authorize calls to a route, add a string to the scope claim as METHOD:/path, for example "POST:/rules"

 ## Using RuleSets to Revoke JWTs

 The /ruleset endpoint is intended to be called by clients using the rules to check for revoked tokens.